ktgnair/ktgnair.github.io/Linux-OpenSource.md

 So by making the source code readily available to everyone Linus was able to do fixes, implement new things and improve his first version of Linux to a version which is widely used all over the world **Today**.

 How is Linux developed and maintained?
-And anything else you can discover about Linux history